andrei-pavel/portunus/README.md

   $package_manager                             Run only for this specific package manager.
 ```

-Start by running `curate-pkg` everyday to keep all your packages up to date.
+Start by running `portunus` everyday to keep all your packages up to date.
 Then experiment with other options.
 Terminology in the help section is based on `apt` because it is more complex than most.